Tom Aldcroft: Career

 Aldcroft was the first choice jockey of owner Lord Glasgow, and in 1864, Aldcroft won the 2,000 Guineas for Glasgow on General Peel.
 General Peel shortened in price from 20/1 to 7/2 in the final two weeks before the race, having been heavily backed.
-"The General" was then beaten to the 1864 Derby by Blair Atholl.
+"The General" was then beaten to the 1864 Derby by Blair Athol.
 Lord Glasgow took issue with this defeat and as a result, Aldcroft lost the ride, with John Wells taking the mount in the St Leger.

 Aldcroft and Glasgow had a strange relationship and frequently argued in a manner likened to "lovers' quarrels".
 Both were known to weep during arguments, and mutual friends were unable to rectify the situation.
 In one such incident, Glasgow accused Aldcroft of being in the pay of bookmaker John Jackson, without justification, and Aldcroft quit racing and retired to his home in Newmarket.
 Lord Glasgow later acknowledged his error and, as a goodwill gesture, left Aldcroft £500 in his will when he died in 1869.

 He was invited back into racing by trainer Joseph Lawson, who trained at Bedford Lodge in Newmarket, with a ride on the well-regarded horse Miss Foote, but Aldcroft no longer had the confidence and was unable to mount a horse.
 According to one obituary, his final race had been on the Duke of Hamilton's filly Leonie in the Oaks of 1868.

 Besides his Classic victories, Aldcroft had won the Goodwood Cup, Queen's Vase, Northumberland Plate and Cesarewitch Handicap amongst other big races.